 Allergy shots (subcutaneous immunotherapy) are the most common form of immunotherapy that alleviates painful allergic reactions in the long term.

 Allergy shots work by getting your body used to the allergen slowly to develop an immunity or tolerance that will allow you to avoid a severe reaction.

-Allergy shots are considered a safe and effective long-term treatment for a number of allergies.
-They are most effective for those allergic to pollen, mold, dust mites, animal dander, and insect venom.
-They do not work for more severe allergies such as a food or drug allergies.
+Allergy shots are considered a safe and effective long-term treatment for several allergies.
+They are most effective for those allergic to pollen, mold, dust mites, animal and pet dander, and insect venom.
+They do not work for more severe allergies such as a food or drug allergy.

 Side effects and complications are rare.
 Those receiving allergy shots might notice a little redness, swelling, and tenderness at the injection site.
 Maintaining a consistent injection schedule helps to reduce the odds of serious reactions.

-Allergy symptoms can often be relieved through the use of over-the-counter or prescription medications and nasal sprays.
+Symptoms can often be relieved through the use of over the counter or prescription medications and nasal sprays.

-Allergy Drops (sublingual immunotherapy) an easy and convenient alternative to shots.
+Allergy Drops (sublingual immunotherapy) are an easy and convenient alternative to shots.

 Again, like shots, symptoms will not improve overnight, but with dedicated treatment, your allergies will improve over a few years.